mzmlb - reader for mass spectrometry data in mzMLb format¶

 MzMLb: A Future-Proof Raw Mass Spectrometry Data Format Based on Standards-Compliant mzML and Optimized for Speed and Storage Requirements.
 Journal of Proteome Research, 20(1), 172–183. https://doi.org/10.1021/acs.jproteome.0c00192

-• processes (int, keyword only, optional) – Number of worker processes to spawn when map() is called.
-This can also be specified in the map() call.
+workers (int, keyword only, optional) – Number of worker processes or threads to spawn when

 Get an HDF5 dataset by its name or path relative to the root node.